 During the physical examination, doctors check for the presence of fever or a runny nose.
 They check the face for tenderness.

 Most important is the eye examination, including the entire eye, eyelids, and the region around the eye.
 Doctors check

 If doctors suspect a foreign object but do not see one, they turn the eyelids inside out to search for hidden foreign objects.

 Doctors usually do a slit-lamp examination.
-A slit lamp is an instrument that enables a doctor to examine the eye under high magnification.
+A slit lamp is an instrument that enables a doctor to examine the eye under high magnification (Fig. 2: What Is a Slit Lamp?).
 Doctors place a drop of fluorescein stain on the cornea to show scratches or certain kinds of infection, including ulcers.
 Doctors use tonometry (see Tonometry) to measure the pressure inside the eye (intraocular pressure).
-They use an ophthalmoscope (a light with magnifying lenses that shines into the back of the eye) to examine the lens, vitreous humor (the jellylike substance that fills the eyeball), retina (the light-sensing structure at the back of the eye), optic nerve, and the retinal veins and arteries.
+They use an ophthalmoscope (a light with magnifying lenses that shines into the back of the eye—Fig. 1: What Is an Ophthalmoscope?) to examine the lens, vitreous humor (the jellylike substance that fills the eyeball), retina (the light-sensing structure at the back of the eye), optic nerve, and the retinal veins and arteries.

 Sometimes findings are helpful in making a diagnosis.
 Particular findings or combinations may point to particular disorders.

 Findings may also help suggest or eliminate certain types of disorders.